MarufZak/study-logs/typescript-essentials/README.md

 ## TSConfig basics

+### Basic options

 1. `esModuleInterop` - Emit additional JavaScript to ease support for importing CommonJS modules.
 This enables `allowSyntheticDefaultImports` for type compatibility.
-Typescript outputs special functions to handle default imports of CJS in ESM.
+Typescript outputs special functions to handle default imports of CJS into ESM.

    - Example with esModuleInterop false